lammps/lammps/doc/src/neighbor.rst

 may be much faster for the short-cutoff cases.
 See the :doc:`comm_modify mode multi <comm_modify>` command for a communication option that may also be beneficial for simulations of this kind.

+The *bytype* style is an extension of the *multi* style that was presented by Shire, Hanley, and Stratford :ref:`(Shire) <bytype-Shire>`.
+For style *bytype*, different bin lists are created for each different type and separate bin sizes are generated.
+Whether *bytype* or *multi* is faster may depend on the specifics of your system.
+See the :doc:`comm_modify mode bytype <comm_modify>` command for a compatible communication option.

 The :doc:`neigh_modify <neigh_modify>` command has additional options that control how often neighbor lists are built and which pairs are stored in the list.